General Questions

 Yes.
 We encourage people to do work in the galleries, but only dry materials (pencils) may be used.

-No. To protect the objects on display, food and drink are not permitted in the galleries.
+No. To protect the objects on display, chewing gum, food, and drinks are not permitted in any of the galleries.
+You may leave them in the lockers provided by the family restroom.

-Access to the Museum of Anthropology library is unrestricted to the general public during the museum’s office hours.
+Access to the Museum of Anthropology library is through appointment only.
 Books are available for reading and researching on site only and are not available for check out.
 All books in the library can be found through the MU Libraries search engine.
+The library is housed at the Museum Support Center.

 Donations